Copyright 2018-2025 Xanadu Quantum Technologies Inc.

 possible to determine exact resource usage from intermediate representations.

-For example, resources contained in a ``for`` loop with a non-static range or a ``while`` loop will only be counted as if one iteration occurred.
+For example, resources contained in a ``for`` loop with a non-static range or a ``while`` loop will be counted as if only one iteration occurred.

 Additionally, resources contained in conditional branches from ``if`` or ``switch`` statements will take a union of resources over all branches, providing a tight upper-bound.